ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ```
 ##### New Runtime Java APIs

-###### Invoke ballerina object method asynchronously
+###### Invoke the Ballerina Object Method Asynchronously
-New JAVA Runtime APIs are introduced for execute ballerina object method from Java.
-Object method caller can decide
+New JAVA Runtime APIs are introduced to execute the Ballerina object method from Java.
+The object method caller can decide
-weather to execute the object method sequentially or concurrently using appropriate API.
+whether to execute the object method sequentially or concurrently using the appropriate API.

-If the caller can ensure that given object and object method is isolated and no data race is possible for the mutable
+If the caller can ensure that the given object and object method is isolated and no data race is possible for the mutable
-state with given arguments, they can use invokeMethodAsyncConcurrently otherwise invokeMethodAsyncSequentially.
+state with given arguments, they can use the `invokeMethodAsyncConcurrently` method, or otherwise, the `invokeMethodAsyncSequentially` method.

 ```java
 boolean isIsolated = object.getType().isIsolated(methodName);